MolecularCartography/ili/README.md

 ## Funding

-This project is funded from the European projects [3D-MASSOMICS](http://3d-massomics.eu/) (FP7 HEALTH program, grant agreement no. 305259), [METASPACE](http://metaspace2020.eu/) (Horizon2020 program, grant agreement no. 634402) and from the internal funds of European Molecular Biology Laboratory.
+This project is funded from the European projects [3D-MASSOMICS](http://3d-massomics.eu/) (FP7 HEALTH program, grant agreement no. 305259), [METASPACE](http://metaspace2020.eu/) (Horizon2020 program, grant agreement no. 634402) and from the internal funds of the European Molecular Biology Laboratory.